-In 1821 he was appointed the schoolmaster on HMS Doris (frigate) which was about to set sail for South America, returning some three years later.
+In 1821 he was appointed the schoolmaster on board HMS Doris (frigate) which was about to set sail for South America, returning some three years later.

 James Hyslop was buried at sea with full military honours.

-When the “Tweed” reached the Cape of Good Hope, a communication was sent to Mr. Hyslop’s mother announcing his death, and intimating the high esteem in which he was held by all on board, and the faithful and affectionate manner in which he discharged his duties as tutor.
+When the “Tweed” reached the Cape of Good Hope, a communication was sent to Mr. Hyslop’s mother announcing her son’s death, and intimating the high esteem in which he was held by all on board, and the faithful and affectionate manner in which he discharged his duties as tutor.
 Among his papers a few scraps of poetry were found, but the only complete piece was a copy of the “Scottish National Melody.”